-Effectively using calls-to-action throughout a website has been shown in study after study to improve conversion and increase inquiries.
-Don’t make people have to think.
-Don’t make people have to figure out what to do next or scroll back to the top of your website looking for a contact option.
+Effectively using calls-to-action (CTAs) throughout a website has been shown in study after study to improve conversion and increase inquiries.
+Do not make people have to think.
+Do not make people have to figure out what to do next or scroll back to the top of your website to look for a contact option.

-Review your website, specifically looking at how and where you use calls-to-action.
-As a general rule-of-thumb I like to see a minimum of 3 calls-to-action on a page.
+Review your website, specifically how and where you use CTAs.
+As a general rule of thumb, I like to see a minimum of 3 CTAs on a page.
 Use a combination of suggestive copy with text links and graphics.
-If you use WordPress, it’s fairly easy to create a text or, even better, clickable graphic call-to-action in a right column widget (using Canva.com).
+If you use WordPress, it is fairly easy to create a text or, even better, clickable graphic CTA in a right column widget (try Canva.com).

-Consider creating and using an “ad box” type call-to-action that is colorful and eye-catching.
-For added punch use calls-to-action just after testimonials or reviews (i.e. social proof).
+Consider creating and using an “ad box” type CTA that is colorful and eye-catching.
+For added punch, use CTAs just after testimonials or reviews (i.e. social proof).

-Be sure there is a call-to-action at the bottom of every page at your website, including at the end of your blog posts – both are places where people are naturally looking for the next thing to do!
-Maybe use a big call-to-action graphic “bar.”
+Be sure there is a CTA at the bottom of every page at your website including at the end of your blog posts.
+Both of these are places where people naturally look for the next thing to do!
+Maybe consider a big CTA graphic “bar.”

-Again, don’t make them think!
-Consider tools like Opt-in Monster to launch pop-up boxes, particularly “exit-intent” pop-ups.
-You may personally hate them (I do too), but I can tell you from first-hand experience – THEY WORK.
-Calls-to-action should also be used regularly in your social media posts and don’t forget to use them with your print advertising (“Visit our website for…”).
+Again, do not make them think!
+Consider tools like Opt-in Monster (see below) to launch pop-up boxes, particularly “exit-intent” pop-ups.
+You may personally hate them like I do, but I can tell you from firsthand experience – THEY WORK!
+Remember to use CTAs regularly in your social media posts and within your print advertising (“Visit our website for…”).

 Example of a simple but very effective CTA graphic/bar: https://bookmoreweddings.com/example-call-to-action-button-graphic-bar/

-Canva – online tool that makes it fairly easy to create graphics.
+Canva – online tool that makes it fairly easy to create graphics: http://canva.com